-While the reason why we go home was not a pleasant one.
+While the reason why we went home was not a pleasant one, we tried to stay positive.
 We took a side trip to Singapore to let the kids get acquainted with their Dad’s second home.
 Also, to meet his older sisters and get the kids introduced, too.
 It was a sweet reunion although we forgot to take photos with her.

 Clean and Pleasing